 Admittedly, I don’t consider myself a junk mail company.
 I’m a direct marketer with a highly targeted niche.
 I sell a range of really unusual and useful products to teachers and trainers, which make learning more fun and more effective.
 And, I really think that mailing catalogs to teachers and trainers really is GREEN.
-Trainers and teachers don’t have to drive their gas guzzling vehicles all over town to find our specialty stores.
-Rather, we send you pictures of the most popular products on paper which IS a renewable resource, then have your packages delivered by trucks, which ride around your neighborhood in as resource-efficient a manner as possible.
+Trainers and teachers don’t have to drive their gas-guzzling vehicles all over town to find our specialty stores.
+Instead, we send you pictures of the most popular products on paper which IS a renewable resource, then have your packages delivered by trucks, which ride around your neighborhood in as resource-efficient a manner as possible.

 DocU-Pockets – preserve and hang signs with reusable plastic pockets instead of using lamination supplies.

-Re-usable Tent Cards – eliminate use of printing out onto cardboard, plus you can eliminate the need for lanyards and name tags
+Re-usable Tent Cards – eliminate the use of printing out onto cardboard, plus you can eliminate the need for lanyards and name tags

 As one who lives in an area where the paper industry has historically been an important factor, thanks for a well-written and well-thought out perspective.